ghostlypi/RLabs/Lab 4/Lab4_Sampling _IntroInference_APstudent.md

   a. one *D. antarctica*
   b. one month
   c. one coastline
-  d. one field site
+  **d. one field site**

 1c: What type of sample design did the researchers employ?

   a.
 Stratified Random Sample
   b.
 Simple Random Sample
-  c.
-Convenience Sample
+  **c.
+Convenience Sample**
   d.
 Volunteer Sample

 1d: Biological studies can't always use a SRS like other fields, as they often don't have a sampling frame.
 How could the researchers introduce randomization into their study (what could they physically do while collecting the kelp on the beach to collect it in a random way)?

-> Insert your answer below.
+> They can sample on different days to

 1e: If the researchers assumed that the kelp on the beach was already a random sample of the kelp drifting in the ocean, would that satisfy you that they could generalize their sample to the population?
 Why or why not?

-> Insert your answer below.
+> No, the kelp that drift to land might have been affected by an external factor such as proximity to land and cannot be compared with ocean kelp.